NEWTON, Mass. -- When trying to upset a Top-25 team on your home floor, there are certain things you just can't do:

 "As I told the guys, I thought we did a lot of things really well in terms of things that you're gonna need to do to win the game," BC coach Steve Donahue said.
 "I thought we were tough and physical and competed and took care of the basketball, fought through adversity with foul trouble.

 The Eagles came into the game shooting 74 percent from the line.
-Hitting that average might not have made the difference Saturday, but it would've helped.
+Hitting that average might not have made the difference Saturday, but it would have helped.

-"When it comes to game time, we've gotta knock 'em in," Rahon said.
-"There's no excuse for missing 'em."
+"When it comes to game time, we've gotta knock them in," Rahon said.
+"There's no excuse for missing them."

 The game was entertaining, seesawing back and forth throughout.

-BC ripped off a 10-1 run in the first, then NC State answered with a 12-2 run.
-NC State opened the second with an 8-2 run to take a seven-point lead before BC answered with a 9-2 run of its own to tie it at 39.
+BC ripped off a 10-1 run in the first; NC State answered with a 12-2 run.
+NC State opened the second half with an 8-2 run to take a seven-point lead before BC answered with a 9-2 run to tie the game at 39.

 The Eagles (8-6, 0-1 ACC), winners of five straight entering the game, weren't surprised to be hanging with the Wolfpack (12-2, 1-0), winners of seven straight coming in and eight straight going out.